Back to Blog

 Strategy

-No automation tool decides which new keywords to target, which competitors to conquest, how to respond to a competitor’s price drop, or when to shift budget toward a product launch.
-These are strategic decisions requiring business context that automation cannot access.
+No automation tool decides which new keywords to target, which competing authors’ books to conquest, how to respond to a price promotion by a competitor, or when to shift budget toward a new book launch.
+These are strategic decisions requiring business context — your genre, your series arc, your reader demographics — that automation cannot access.

 Campaign Structure

-The architecture of your campaigns — which ad types to use, how to segment products, how to structure match types — requires human judgment informed by your specific business situation.
+The architecture of your campaigns — which ad types to use (Sponsored Products vs. Sponsored Brands), how to segment your books (series vs. standalone, paperback vs. Kindle), how to structure match types — requires human judgment informed by your specific catalog and audience.
 Automation can execute within a structure brilliantly; it cannot build the right structure for you.

-Automation can tell you that your CTR is low.
-It cannot tell you that your main image is the problem, or that your title is confusing shoppers into the wrong search intent.
-The diagnosis and fix for creative and listing issues require human review.
+Automation can tell you that your click-through rate is low.
+It cannot tell you that your cover art is the problem, or that your subtitle is confusing readers into the wrong search intent, or that the “Look Inside” sample needs a stronger hook.
+The diagnosis and fix for creative and book page issues require human review — ideally from someone who understands your genre’s conventions.

 The Main Automation Platforms

 Amazon’s built-in automated rules are limited but free and sufficient for basic bid management.
-You can create rules to adjust bids based on ACoS thresholds and to increase or decrease daily budgets.
-The interface is clunky, the lookback windows are limited, and you cannot create complex conditional logic — but for sellers who want some automation without additional cost, it is a reasonable starting point.
+Accessible directly from your Amazon Ads Console, you can create rules to adjust bids based on ACoS thresholds and to increase or decrease daily budgets.
+The interface is clunky, the lookback windows are limited, and you cannot create complex conditional logic — but for authors who want some automation without additional cost, it is a reasonable starting point.

-Native rules are best for: simple bid adjustments, basic budget scaling, and sellers just starting with automation.
+Native rules are best for: simple bid adjustments, basic budget scaling, and authors just starting with automation.

 Helium 10 Adtomic

-Adtomic sits inside the broader Helium 10 suite, making it attractive if you already use their product research and keyword tools.
+Adtomic sits inside the broader Helium 10 suite, making it attractive if you already use their keyword research tools to discover what readers search for in your genre.
 It offers AI-powered bid recommendations with visualization that helps you understand why the tool is suggesting changes, which matters when you are learning or auditing results.

-The bid recommendation system is more transparent than most competitors, and the integration with Helium 10’s keyword data means you can connect ad performance to listing optimization decisions in one platform.
+The bid recommendation system is more transparent than most competitors, and the integration with keyword data means you can connect ad performance to KDP listing optimization decisions in one platform.

 Perpetua